Menu

 In freestyle, Chromoly’s flexibility allows for more creative and demanding tricks without compromising the bike’s integrity.

 High-Tensile steel is excellent for those just starting in BMX.
+(Or unsure if BMX is the sport they want to pursue long-term.)

-However, if you’re a grownup, I might not advise you to use a High-Tensile steel bike.
-Save some more and get a real BMX bike you can trust 100%.
+However, if you’re a grown-up, I do not advise you to use a High-Tensile steel bike.

 When you’re eyeing that shiny new bike or those sleek parts, understanding the cost differences between Chromoly and High-Tensile steel is key.